PaddlePaddle/PaddleCloud/doc/tutorial.md

 - `-entry`, STRING, the entry point for the training job.
 - `./fit_a_line`, STRING, the local directory including job package.

-**NOTE1**: You can find the whole usage by `paddlectl submit -h`.
+**NOTE1**: You can find the complete usage by `paddlectl submit -h`.

-**NOTE2**: Submit the job by different jobname, so that the previous jobs data would be saved on the cloud.
+**NOTE2**: Submit the job by different jobnames, so that it does not conflict with previous job with the same name.

 **NOTE3**: If you want a higher parallelism, you could modify entry point by `-entry "python train.py prepare"`, to prepare the training data on PFS, and then submit the training job again.